 Potting is an old English technique for preserving meat or seafood by storing it under a layer of fat, similar to French confit or rillettes.
-The food was traditionally cooked thoroughly to eliminate excess moisture then packed into a ceramic pot.
-Meats with a lot of natural fat could be sealed under a layer of their own fat, while seafood was generally covered with a layer of clarified butter.
-One smoked trout serves 4 people generously as a potted trout starter or even as a light meal with plenty of toast and a salad; you could pack the mixture into 8 smaller dishes if you’re serving potted trout with several other courses.
+The food was traditionally cooked thoroughly to eliminate excess moisture then packed into a ceramic pot (this the name potting).
+Meats with a lot of natural fat were stored under a layer of their own fat, while seafood was generally covered with clarified butter.
+This potted trout is an easy smoked trout pate or trout dip, perfect spread on croutons as finger food or with toast triangles as an elegant do-ahead dinner party starter.
+One smoked trout serves 4 people generously as a potted trout starter or even as a light meal with plenty of toast, salad and a glass or two of Hills & Back Sangiovese Rosé.
+You could pack the mixture into 8 smaller dishes if you’re serving potted trout with several other courses or just spread the trout pate onto croutons, without the clarified butter, to pass around with drinks.
+See video below for another delicious smoked fish recipe.

 Serves 4–8 as a starter